|About us | Contact us | Site Map|

 The designations used in any of the files contained in this CD do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area, or its authorities, or concerning the delimitation of its frontiers or boundaries.
 The term "country" as used in any of the files contained in this CD also refers, as appropriate, to territories or areas.

 The data contained in this database has primarily been collected from questionnaires sent yearly to national statistical authorities.
-However, acknowledgement is also due to the following specialized agencies and intergovernmental bodies whose publications have been utilized in updating the statistics: Afristat (Bamako, Mali), Arab Gulf Cooperation Council (Riyadh), Asian Development Bank (Manila), Fiber Economics Bureau (USA), Food and Agriculture Organization of the United Nations (Rome), International Grains Council (London), International Iron and Steel Institute (Brussels), International Rubber Study Group (London), International Sugar Organization (London), International Tea Committee (London), Organization of the Islamic Conference (Jeddah, Saudi Arabia) and U.S. Geological Survey (Washington, D.C.).
+However, acknowledgement is also due to the following specialized agencies and intergovernmental bodies whose publications have been utilized in updating the statistics: Afristat (Bamako, Mali), Arab Gulf Cooperation Council (Riyadh), Asian Development Bank (Manila), Fiber Economics Bureau (USA), Food and Agriculture Organization of the United Nations (Rome), International Grains Council (London), World Steel Association (Brussels), International Rubber Study Group (London), International Sugar Organization (London), International Tea Committee (London), Organization of the Islamic Conference (Jeddah, Saudi Arabia) and U.S. Geological Survey (Washington, D.C.).
 Production data for energy commodities have been taken from the energy statistics database of the Statistics Division of the United Nations.